lanl-aea/waves/docs/tutorial_04_simulation_waves.rst

        :end-before: marker-6

 The changes you just made will be used to define the task for running the ``single_element_compression`` analysis.
-Before running the analysis, we add the output from the datacheck to the ``solve_source_list``.
-Appending the ``{datacheck_name}.odb`` file to the list of source files ensures that the simulation targets are rebuilt if something in the datacheck outputs changes.
-The build system will recognize this dependency automatically, so long as ``{datacheck_name}.odb`` is defined as a source.

 The next step should now be quite familiar - we extend the ``workflow`` list to include that task for running the simulation with the :meth:`waves.builders.abaqus_solver` builder.
 The ``target`` list includes only the